chrisrude/oobabot/README.md

                         False)
   --reply-in-thread     If set, the bot will generate a thread to respond in if it is not
-                        already in one. (default: False) --stream-responses    Stream responses into a single message as they are generated.
+                        already in one. (default: False) --stream-responses    FEATURE PREVIEW: Stream responses into a single message as they are generated.
+Note: may be janky (default: False)
-                        (default: False)

 Oobabooga: